tugii21/Garnish/README.md

 # GARNISH B&B

-> Garnish B&b is small lovely guesthouse,website allow guests to book the room and also contact the hotel admin, Admin can create room number and checking contact request and delete unactive users .
+> Garnish B&b is small lovely guesthouse,website allow guests to book the room and also contact the hotel admin, Admin can create room number and checking contact request and delete user by their requirement .
 Created as a final Individual Project for Code Institute.

 ### [Deployed Link to the live site](https://my-final-project-2e49722f6d1b.herokuapp.com/)